sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 remove the parts related to payments.

-- ListingPage, CheckoutPage, TransactionPage: Remove or hide `BookingBreakdown` component when the transaction is free
+- ListingPage, CheckoutPage, TransactionPage: Remove or hide `OrderBreakdown` component when the transaction is free
 - EditListingPage: remove pricing tab from `EditListingWizard`
 - SearchPage: remove price filter & edit `ListingCard` so that it doesn't show the listing price